 •Victims of war crimes, crimes against humanity, and genocide may in principle bring cases before a national court of any State on the basis of universal jurisdiction, as established by the four 1949 Geneva Conventions and the 1984 Convention against Torture.
 However, some complaints have been unsuccessful as the State in question had not brought its legislation into conformity with this international obligation, or because the alleged perpetrator was not present on the territory of the State.

-•Victims of war crimes, crimes against humanity, and acts of genocide can not directly refer a case to the International Criminal Court (ICC).
+•Victims of war crimes, crimes against humanity, and acts of genocide cannot directly refer a case to the International Criminal Court (ICC).

-At the international level, there is no mechanism that can provide universal protection of human rights or punishment for violations of human rights or humanitarian law.
+At the international level, there is no mechanism that can provide universal protection of human rights or punishment for violations of human rights or IHL.
 There is no international court that has a mandate to receive individual complaints of such type.
-The International Criminal Court (ICC) may receive information from individuals regarding allegations of crimes of genocide, war crimes, and crimes against humanity.
+The ICC may receive information from individuals regarding allegations of crimes of genocide, war crimes, and crimes against humanity.
 However, such complaints will not automatically trigger a prosecution on the part of the ICC, unless the prosecutor so decides and certain preconditions to the Court’s exercise of jurisdiction have been met (see box above).

-With regard to the European Court of Human Rights, since the European Convention’s Protocol 11 entered into force in November 1998, all forty-seven States Parties to the Convention must accept the Court’s competence to receive individual applications (Art.
+With regard to the ECtHR, since the European Convention’s Protocol 11 entered into force in November 1998, all 46 States Parties to the Convention must accept the Court’s competence to receive individual applications (art.
 34 of European Convention).

 Since 2005, citizens of ECOWAS Member States can file complaints against human rights violations perpetrated by State agents before the regional Court of Justice.
 The Court, which sits in Abuja, Nigeria, rules according to the provisions of the African Charter on Human and People’s Rights.
 Its decisions are legally binding to the ECOWAS Member States.
 Contrary to most of the other judicial bodies, local remedies need not be exhausted before cases are brought to the ECOWAS Court of Justice.
 The Court has already made a number of rulings on human rights issues.
 In 2008, the Court took a historic decision concerning slavery.
 The State of Niger was condemned for having violated the human rights of one of its citizens.
 While the Court found that Niger was not itself responsible for the discrimination, the country was found in violation of its international obligation to protect one of its citizens from slavery under international and national law (Hadijatou Mani Koraou v. the Republic of Niger, 27 October 2008).
 As a direct consequence of this case law, a positive obligation of States was found in the context of the prevention of slavery, similar to the one previously recognized in the Siliadin Case (Siliadin v.
-France, ECHR, 26 July 2005) on the basis of Article 4 of the European Convention on Human Rights.
+France, ECHR, 26 July 2005) on the basis of article 4 of the European Convention on Human Rights.

 The examination of individual communications by non-judicial bodies does not give rise to mandatory decisions or sanctions.
 Nonetheless, it highlights collective patterns of human rights violations and puts pressures on States.

-- Committee against Torture (Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, Art.
+•Committee against Torture (Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, art.
 22);

-- Committee on the Elimination of Racial Discrimination (Convention on the Elimination of All Forms of Racial Discrimination, Art.
+•Committee on the Elimination of Racial Discrimination (Convention on the Elimination of All Forms of Racial Discrimination, art.
 14);

 ☞ In practice, the efficiency of the mechanisms that can receive communications from individuals remains limited because their competence to receive such complaints is often optional—dependent on States’ explicit consent—and the procedures are subject to multiple admissibility conditions.
-Furthermore, only rulings by judicial organs (the European, African and Interamerican Courts of Human Rights) are truly binding on the accused States.
+Furthermore, only rulings by judicial organs (the European, African and Inter-American Courts of Human Rights) are truly binding on the accused States.

-In international law, there are several mechanisms preventing torture, according to which independent national or international organs may visit detention centers.
+In international law, there are several mechanisms preventing torture, according to which independent national or international organs may visit detention centres.
 These organs may be informed about individual cases.
 Such organs include the European Committee Against Torture, which has jurisdiction over all Council of Europe Member States, and the UN Sub-committee on Prevention of Torture, which has jurisdiction over States Parties to the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment of 18 December 2002.
-This Optional Protocol entered into force in June 2006 and binds sixty-eight States as of April 2013.
+This Optional Protocol entered into force in June 2006 and binds 92 States as of April 2023.
 According to the Protocol, States Parties undertake the obligation to set up, designate, or maintain at the domestic level one or several visiting bodies for the prevention of torture and other cruel, inhuman, or degrading treatment or punishment.

 In situations of armed conflict, the International Committee of the Red Cross (ICRC) is the only institution that has a right to visit any detention facility linked with the conflict.
 Individual cases may be referred to the ICRC so it can report them to the authority exercising effective control on the situation.